EstimatorReport: Get insights from any scikit-learn estimator#

 Introducing the skore.EstimatorReport class#

 Now, we would be interested in getting some insights from our predictive model.
-One way is to use the skore.EstimatorReport class.
-This constructor will detect that our estimator is unfitted and will fit it for us on the training data.
+One way is to use the skore.EstimatorReport class which we will construct using the evaluate function.
+This function will detect that our estimator is unfitted and will fit it for us on the training data and return an EstimatorReport object.

 Pipeline(steps=[('tablevectorizer',